Sensory-Cloud/cpp-sdk/README.md

 #### Registering OAuth Credentials

 OAuth credentials should be registered once per unique machine.
-Registration is very simple, and provided as part of the SDK.
-The below example shows how to create an `OAuthService` and register a client for the first time.
+Registration is very simple and is provided as part of the SDK.
+The below example shows how to create an `OAuthService` and register a device for the first time.

 ```c++
 // Create a configuration specific to your tenant and device.